vasilakisfil/Introspected-REST/README.md

 say about atom+json example!!
 A totally new Media Type that we need to manually understand.. explain that when we talk about Media Type, we don't neceserily mean HTTP's media type!

+### 9.1.
+Collections, Resources, endpoints, actions and methods
+There is a small confusion of different terms used around API literature.
+We would like to give a small description and definition of each one.

+#### Collection
+A collection is a set, an array, of resources.
+The resources should be of the same type but rarely a collection could also contain resources of different types, or polymorphic resources.

+#### Resource
+A resource is an entity that exposes a set of different actions that can be performed on it.
+Usually actions are a (sub)set of CRUD but it can go way beyond that and depends on the API designer decisions.

+#### 9.1.1.
+Methods
+In the RPC world, a method is a remote method called by another remote object.
+In HTTP and related protocols, when we talk about a method, we mean the actual protocol method used, for instance `REGISTER` in SIP, or `DELETE` in HTTP.

+Details about the method as well as the available methods are described by the protocol itself.

+#### 9.1.2.
+Actions and endpoints
+Actions or endpoints mean the same thing: it's the combination of a specific protocol method in a specific url.
+For instance, `GET /api/users` is an action, or, an endpoint.

+The difference between action or endpoint, is that an endpoint could also be outside

+##### Runtime Metadata
+Runtime metadata are depending on the response and object which resulted by the incoming request.

+Inappropriately, object-specific, dynamic metadata are also considered part of the object's data, like pagination information.

+##### Structural Metadata
+Structural metadata are related to the structure of the data, either the response object or the request object.

+##### Hypermedia Metadata

+## Informational metadata
+runtime metadata
+human-targeted metadata
+other metadata like data types?

+##### 9.1.3.1 Request's metadata
+These metadata could be static for a resource, an endpoint or dynamic and volatile, determined by the parameters of the request and the state of the resource at that given time.

+##### 9.1.3.2 Media Type fill-ins
+Metadata are data that describe the data or the hypermedia.
+These metadata could be static for a resource, an endpoint or dynamic and volatile, determined by the parameters of the request and the state of the resource at that given time.